-The goal of this lab is to supplement the theory course 14EC330 Electronic Circuit Design.
-Students will gain experience in electronic circuits design for given specification.
-They will analyze and test electronic circuits using simulation software and laboratory instruments.
+The goal of this laboratory is to supplement the theory course 14EC330 Electronic Circuit Design.
+The students will gain experience in designing electronic circuits for given specification.
+Further, they will be analyze and test electronic circuits using simulation software and laboratory instruments.